tatelax/MirrorBug/README.md

 MsgReceived never happens, however this is not my main issue.
 My problem is that on the **SECOND** time of Starting and Stopping Host Mode, the Client is not in it's Ready state.
 You can see this by observing the NetworkHUD.

+**NOTE:** If you remove the BasicAuthenticator component from the NetworkManager GameObject in SampleScene, normal behavior is resumed...
+I have tested with other authenticators and the result is the same so I don't believe BasicAuthenticator is the problem, it's just the one I'm using in this example.